KnightHacks/frontend_onboarding_project/client/README.md

 - [ ] The admin page should have a way to add a new product.
 - [ ] The admin page should have a way to edit an existing product.
 - [ ] The admin page should have a way to delete an existing product.
-- [ ] Optional: The admin page should allow you manage users.
+- [ ] Optional: The admin page should allow you to manage users.
 You should be able to add, edit, and delete users.

 ## Important Notes
 - You are free to use any libraries you want to use for this project.